-In 1998, Houston released My Love Is Your Love, her first non-soundtrack studio album in many years, and it earned her another Grammy for the single "It's Not Right But It's Okay."
-But the album could not top the chart performance of her previous full-length releases.
-However, her collaboration with Mariah Carey in the animated film The Prince of Egypt produced a hit single, "When You Believe," which won an Academy Award.
+In 1998, Houston released My Love Is Your Love, her first non-soundtrack studio album in many years, and it earned her another Grammy for the single "It's Not Right But It's Okay," The album was not as successful as her previous full-length releases, though her collaboration with Mariah Carey in the animated film The Prince of Egypt produced a hit single, "When You Believe," which won an Academy Award.

 'Just Whitney' Album

-In 2004 Bobby Brown began filming a reality show for Bravo entitled Being Bobby Brown; Houston received substantial airtime.
+In 2004, when production began on the Bravo reality series Being Bobby Brown, Houston received substantial airtime.
 The show aired during the worst years of the couple's crumbling marriage; drug use, lifestyle excess and bad behavior were all caught on tape and Houston's reputation sunk to new lows.
 Houston tried to ignore the controversy, charging ahead with her music by releasing Just Whitney… to combat her detractors, but it did not match the success of her earlier works.
 In spite of her troubled relationship, Houston was still celebrated as a singer, being named the most-awarded female artist of all time by Guinness World Records in 2006.

-Over the next few years, Houston attempted to repair her marriage and to break her drug habit, but after several relapses her mother Cissy had to step in.
-As Houston explained to Oprah Winfrey in 2009: "[My mother] walks in with the sheriff and she says: 'I have a court injunction here.
+Over the next few years, Houston attempted to repair her marriage and to break her drug habit, but after several relapses, Cissy had to step in.
+As Houston explained to Winfrey in 2009: "[My mother] walks in with the sheriff and she says: 'I have a court injunction here.
 You do it my way or we're not going to do this at all.
 You're going to go on TV, and you're going to retire.
 And say you're going to give this up because it's not worth it.'"
-Whitney took a break from her career, divorced Bobby Brown in 2007 and won sole custody of their child, Bobbi Kristina Houston Brown.
+Whitney took a break from her career, divorced Bobby Brown in 2007 and won sole custody of Bobbi Kristina.

 'I Look to You' Album